mila-iqia/sftp/README.md

   - Directory names at the end will be created under user's home directory with write permission, if they aren't already present.
 - Mount volumes
-  - The users are chrooted to their home directory, so you can mount the volumes in separate directories inside the user's home directory (/home/user/**mounted-directory**) or just mount the whole **/home** directory.
+  - The users are chrooted into `~/.jail/`, so you can mount the volumes in separate directories inside the user's home directory (/home/user/**mounted-directory**) or just mount the whole **/home** directory.
-    Just remember that the users can't create new files directly under their own home directory, so make sure there are at least one subdirectory if you want them to upload files.
+    This allows to use CA signed public keys for temporary access to the service.
+    The user's `~/.jail/` along with an `uploads/` sub-directory will gets automatically created.
   - For consistent server fingerprint, mount your own host keys (i.e. `/etc/ssh/ssh_host_*`)

 # Examples